-Under Regulation 9 of the Regulations, you’re required to have an agreement if the separation distance required between the hazardous substance and a place it needs to be separated from extends beyond the boundary of the property where the hazardous substance is located.
-This is required regardless of whether the neighbouring property is privately or publicly owned, and regardless of where the place your hazardous substance needs to be separated from is located on the neighbouring property.
+Under regulation 9 of the Regulations, you’re required to have an agreement if the separation distance required between the hazardous substance and a place it needs to be separated from extends beyond the boundary of the property where the hazardous substance is located.
+This is required regardless of whether the neighbouring property is privately or publicly owned, and regardless of where on the neighbouring property the place your hazardous substance needs to be separated from is located.

 Regulation 9 neighbour agreements are a regulatory requirement.
 Compliance certifiers may check if a current neighbour agreement is in place.

 We also recommend you obtain a neighbour agreement if the quantity of hazardous substances could attract a separation distance that would extend beyond the property boundary, even if there’s not currently a place on the neighbouring property the hazardous substance needs to be separated from.

 Working out whether a neighbour agreement is required or recommended

 When deciding if you need to obtain a neighbour agreement you need to determine: